Ngineer101/minimalizt/src/content/blog/in-ai-age-learn-evergreen-skills.md

 ## Simple, clear communication

-Whether you are communicating with another human or giving instructions to a large language model (LLM), simple, clear communication will always be valuable.
-It makes it easier for others to understand you and makes collaboration with other people significantly easier.
-In fact, you will get infinitely better results when you can communicate in a simple, clear, but effective way with an LLM.
-And while good communication skills may sound like a simple task, it is something that most people still ignore when focusing on their professional development.
+Whether you are communicating with another human or giving instructions to a large language model (LLM), simple, clear communication will always be the foundation of what you do.
+It makes collaboration with other people significantly easier.
+In fact, you will also get infinitely better results when you can communicate in a simple, clear, but effective way with an LLM.
+And while good communication skills may sound like a simple skill to learn, it is something that most people still ignore when focusing on their professional development.

 In an ever-evolving work environment, being able to adapt and improve your communication style is essential.
 It will help you navigate misunderstandings and feedback with a constructive mindset.
 And it will help you stay relevant as language, technology, and workplace norms evolve.